 How Do You Transfer a Vehicle's Title to a New Owner?

-Both the seller and buyer are involved in any transfer of a car's title — the seller signs the pink slip to release ownership and transfer it to the new owner.
-Typically there's a place on the back of the certificate designed for the transfer of title.
+Both the seller and buyer are involved in any transfer of a car's title.
+The seller signs the pink slip to release ownership and transfer it to the new owner.
+Typically there's a place on the back of the certificate designed for transfer of title.
 Often the back of the pink slip also contains directions for transferring title.
-The new owner also has to sign the back of the pink slip to make the transfer official.
+The new owner also has to sign the back of the pink slip to make the automotive transfer official.

 In some states, you may have to have the signed pink slip notarized.
 Other states require a bill of sale or additional paperwork to finalize the transfer of title.